UniversalDependencies/UD_Coptic-Scriptorium/README.md

 To cite the treebank please refer to the following paper:

   * Zeldes, Amir & Abrams, Mitchell (2018).
 "The Coptic Universal Dependency Treebank".
 In: *Proceedings of the Universal Dependencies Workshop 2018*.
-Brussels.
+Brussels, Belgium, 192-201.

 ```
 @InProceedings{ZeldesAbrams2018,
   author    = {Amir Zeldes and Mitchell Abrams},
   title     = {The Coptic Universal Dependency Treebank},
   booktitle = {Proceedings of the Universal Dependencies Workshop 2018},
+  pages     = {192--201},
   year      = {2018},
   address   = {Brussels}
 }